Build Your Own Noodle Bowl Party-Noodle Bar + Delicious Noodle Soup Recipe

 Fresh radish or Pickle radish (see the direction below)

-Boil the ribs and 5 cups of water (just enough to cover the rips); heat it for 25 minutes, throw the water and strain the bones.
-I like lean broth.
+Boil the ribs and 5 cups of water (just enough to cover the rips); heat it for 25 minutes, throw the water, and strain the bones.
+I like thin broth, or if you want a rich broth, throw 1/3 or leave 2 cups of broth in the pot.

-Fill the stockpot again with bones and 12 cups of water in 6 quarts stockpot.
-Cover the pot and bring to a gentle boil.
+Fill the stockpot again with boiled bones and 12 cups of water in 6 quarts stockpot.
+If there's remaining broth, add broth to fill the 6 quarts of stockpot.
+Cover the pot and bring it to a gentle boil.

 Reduce heat to a very low simmer and cook with lid slightly ajar ( skimming foam and excess fat occasionally)

-This soup needs to simmer for at least 1.5 hours for the rips to get tender.
+This soup must simmer for at least 1.5 hours for the rips to get tender.
 The longer you let it simmer, the better the broth will be.
 Add more water if necessary to ensure the bones are fully submerged.
-Alternatively, you can cook the broth in a slow cooker on low for the same amount of time.
+Alternatively, you can cook the broth in a slow cooker on low simultaneously.

-While waiting for the broth to simmer, fried the diced onion, garlic minced and candlenut, until slightly golden brown.
+While waiting for the broth to simmer, fry the diced onion, minced garlic, and candlenut until slightly golden brown.

-Add the peeled onion, fried onion, garlic, and candlenut, also beef ball.
+Add the peeled onion, fried garlic, candlenut, and beef ball to the broth.
 And let it cook for another 20 minutes.

-If you use Chinese Noodles, read the direction on the package, prepare and put it aside.
-I like to cut the noodle a little bit short, so it is easy to put it on the bowl later.
+If you use Chinese Noodles, read the package's directions, prepare them, and put them aside.
+I like to cut the noodle a bit short, so putting them in the bowl later is easy.

 Recipe for Radish Pickle.